engmsaleh/JTSScrollIndicator/README.md

 *A substitute scroll indicator for iOS UIScrollViews.
 Looks almost identical, but allows custom colors.*

+## As Seen In

+- **Unread - an RSS Reader** – Unread, both for iPhone and iPad, uses JTSScrollIndicator to allow the scroll indicator to subtly change to an appropriate color for each of the many color themes in the app.

 ## Usage

 First, initialize a new indicator as follows: